UPPS 07.04.04 - External Speakers Using University Facilities

 Clear and Present Danger

-If a sponsoring organization is presenting an external speaker, it has the responsibility to advertise that the speaker was invited by the organization, and that the views of the guest speaker do not necessarily represent the views of Texas State or the TSUS.
+If a sponsoring organization is presenting an external speaker, the organization has the responsibility to advertise that they invited the speaker and that the views of the guest speaker do not necessarily represent the views of Texas State or TSUS.

-Students, faculty, staff, and registered organizations campaigning for public office on behalf of candidates for public office must abide by the provisions of UPPS No. 07.04.02, Posting/Distribution of Literature, Informational Booths & Banners on Campus (see Section 05., Electioneering Guidelines).
+Students, faculty, staff, and registered organizations campaigning for public office on behalf of candidates for public office must abide by the provisions of UPPS No. 07.04.02, Posting/Distribution of Literature, Informational Booths & Banners on Campus (see Section 05.).